What are the HIPAA Rules on the Sale of PHI?

 DISCLAIMER: The information provided in this article, other knowledge base articles, and the Compliancy Group website do not, and are not intended to, constitute legal advice; instead, all information, content, and materials in the Knowledge Base and on the Compliancy Group website are for general informational purposes only.

 Generally, a covered entity must obtain an authorization for any disclosure of PHI that is a sale of PHI.
-The authorization must state that the disclosure will result in remuneration to the covered entity.
+Generally, the authorization must state that the disclosure will result in remuneration to the covered entity.

-Patient PHI may not be sold without the patient first providing prior written authorization to a sale.
-In addition, generally, a covered entity may not refuse to treat a patient solely because the patient refused to provide an authorization permitting the covered entity to engage in sale of PHI.
-In other words, treatment cannot be made dependent on authorizing sale of PHI.
+Generally, a covered entity may not refuse to treat a patient solely because the patient refuses to provide an authorization permitting the covered entity to engage in sale of PHI.
+In other words, treatment cannot be made dependent on authorizing the sale of PHI.

 Are There Exceptions That Permit Sale of PHI Without Written Authorization?